Product Technical Details

 - Brands: Loktex & Rokolene by Tildenet.
 Market leaders in shade netting.

-The below information should be used as an approximate guide to choosing the netting that you require.
+The below information should be used as an approximate guide to choosing the product that you require.

 Note: The majority of plants require a temperature of 22-28 degrees for optimal photosynthesis.
 This is the temperature you would ideally want for your growing environment.
 Take a temperature reading from the tips of your plants since this is where the crops are the hottest.